Biden unveils proposals to reform US Supreme Court

 Biden is also urging for a constitutional amendment that would undermine the Supreme Court’s recent ruling backing Donald Trump’s claims to presidential immunity.

-“This nation was founded on a simple yet profound principle: No one is above the law,” wrote Biden in The Washington Post.
+“This nation was founded on a simple yet profound principle: No one is above the law,” Biden wrote in The Washington Post.

 “Not the president of the United States.
 Not a justice on the Supreme Court of the United States.
 No one,” said Biden, who previously had been wary of calls to reform the court.

 He added: “We can and must prevent the abuse of presidential power.
 We can and must restore the public’s faith in the Supreme Court.
 We can and must strengthen the guardrails of democracy.”